The Pacman Frog is a colorful amphibian native to many countries in South America.

 As your pet grows its appetite will slowly decrease.

 Adults only need to be fed every other day.
 Adults can be offered a pinkie mouse once every two weeks.

 Pacman frogs are eager eaters and have a powerful bite.
 To avoid painful bites you may want to feed them with tongs.

 These amphibians have a lifespan of 10 years.

 Pacman frogs live for one to five years in the wild.

-In captivity, and with good husbandry, they can live for up to 10 years.
+In captivity, with proper care and good husbandry, they can live for up to 10 years.